 - a physiotherapist

-If your child needs more support, they may be referred to a team of specialists, sometimes called an MDT.
+If your child needs more support, they may be referred to a team of specialists, sometimes called a multidisciplinary team (MDT).
 The team will include health care professionals with a range of skills.

 - Respiratory paediatrician.
 A doctor for children who is a specialist in children’s lung and breathing conditions.
 You may need to be referred to one outside your local area.